 The Painting and Drawing emphasis takes a contemporary approach that works to integrate painterly and drawing concerns with focused artistic practice and developing critical dialog.
 As a studio discipline, painting and drawing is as rich in visual arts history as it is charged with contemporary innovation.
 Painting and drawing as a studio practice encourages a multi-faceted dialogue within this continuum.
 Students are introduced to a variety of techniques and ideas, exposed to several art-historical and contemporary art practices, and are challenged to develop a studio process that involves both formal and conceptual impact.
 Painting and drawing classes are interdisciplinary in that they allow the use of multiple materials and techniques in the production of a successful art piece or body of work.
 Students come away with a strong studio skill base, an engaged conceptual framework, and an ability to take part in the exciting discourse of contemporary painting and drawing.

-Please see our program brochure and Painting and Drawing Curriculum Advising Sheet for more information and program details.
+Please see our Painting and Drawing program brochure and Curriculum Advising Form for more information and program details.

 Feel free to contact the faculty directly with any questions or to schedule a visit:

 The BFA Painting and Drawing emphasis is a fall entry program and only accepts applications once a year; students are required to apply in the sophomore year.
 For detailed information on portfolio and application materials, consult the following guidelines for painting and drawing: Portfolio Guidelines and Program Eligibility.